engrchrishenry/eye_blink_detection/README.md

 This software can calculate the number of times a person blinked his/her eyes.

 ## Requirements:
-This project was tested on python 3.6 and Windows 10.
+This project was tested with python 3.6 on Windows 10.
  - dlib
  - opencv
  - tqdm